EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt (II).markdown

 $$r_{EW} = r_O 2 j sin(2 \pi \frac{R}{\lambda_c} cos \phi)$$

-Let's run some simulations with different values or $$R/\lambda$$ to see what we get.
+Let's run some simulations with different values or $$R/\lambda$$ next to see what we get.

 Using the example from [Mr Pellejero's technical article][adcock_watson_watt_by_ismael_pellejero], at a frequency of 5 MHz we get a $$\lambda$$ of 60 m.
 Placing our antenna elements at R = 7.5 m, or $$\lambda/8$$, we get $$2 \pi \frac{R}{\lambda} = 0.78$$ and making $$r_O = 1$$, our $$r_{NS}$$ and $$r_{EW}$$ look like this: